 The company operates a defined contribution pension scheme.
 The assets of the scheme are held separately from those of the company in an independently administered fund.
-The pension cost charge represents contributions payable by the company to the fund and amounted to $\pm 52,816$ (2019 - $\pm 34,835$ ).
-Contributions totalling $\pm 8,038$ (2019 - $\pm 14,689$ ) were payable to the fund at the reporting date and are included in creditors.
+The pension cost charge represents contributions payable by the company to the fund and amounted to £48,957 (2020 - £52,816).
+No contributions were payable to the fund at the reporting date (2020 - £8,038).

-Notes forming part of the financial statements for the year ended 31 March 2020 (continued)
+Notes forming part of the financial statements for the year ended 31 March 2021 (continued)